 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) (continued) • You have an in-person visit within 6 months prior to your first telehealth visit • You have an in-person visit every 12 months while receiving these telehealth services • Exceptions can be made to the above for certain circumstances • Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • You're not a new patient and • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, internet, or electronic health record
+Coming that are also What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) (continued) • You have an in-person visit within 6 months prior to your first telehealth visit • You have an in-person visit every 12 months while receiving these telehealth services • Exceptions can be made to the above for certain circumstances • Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • You're not a new patient and • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, internet, or electronic health record

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you POS (out-of-network): HMO (in-network): 🍑 Vision care Medicare-covered vision Medicare-covered vision care: care: Medicare-covered vision care: \$0 for annual glaucoma 50% for annual glaucoma • Outpatient physician services for the screenings, Medicarescreenings. diagnosis and treatment of diseases and covered eyeglasses or injuries of the eye, including treatment \$0 for Medicare-covered contact lenses after for age-related macular degeneration. eyewear after cataract cataract surgery, annual Original Medicare doesn't cover routine surgery. diabetic retinopathy eye exams (eye refractions) for screening, and each \$45 for each Medicareeyeglasses/contacts.
-See Section 3.1 of Medicare-covered exam covered exam to diagnose this chapter, Benefits we do not cover to diagnose and treat and treat diseases or (exclusions). diseases or conditions of conditions of the eye. • For people who are at high risk of the eve. glaucoma, we will cover one glaucoma \$0 for annual diabetic Deductible does apply. screening each year.
-People at high risk retinopathy screening. of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): 🍑 Vision care Medicare-covered vision Medicare-covered vision care: care: Medicare-covered vision care: \$0 for annual glaucoma 40% for annual glaucoma Outpatient physician services for the screenings, Medicarescreenings. diagnosis and treatment of diseases and covered eveglasses or injuries of the eye, including treatment \$0 for Medicare-covered contact lenses after for age-related macular degeneration. eyewear after cataract cataract surgery, annual Original Medicare doesn't cover routine surgery. diabetic retinopathy eye exams (eye refractions) for screening, and each \$45 for each Medicareeyeglasses/contacts.
+See Section 3.1 of Medicare-covered exam covered exam to diagnose this chapter, Benefits we do not cover to diagnose and treat and treat diseases or (exclusions). diseases or conditions of conditions of the eye. • For people who are at high risk of the eve. glaucoma, we will cover one glaucoma \$0 for annual diabetic screening each year.
+People at high risk Deductible does apply. retinopathy screening. of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year.
 If your visit involves other services you will not be charged for the office visit.